NicolasAngleraud/SuperWikt-fr/README.md

 	**script**: get_preds.py

-	**input**:
+	**input**: tsv file wiktionary.tsv

-	**output**:
+	**output**: tsv file wiktionary_preds.tsv (columns - 'sense_id', 'entry_id', 'lemma', 'supersense', 'hypersense', 'labels', 'definition', 'example_i' for i between 1 and 24,'pred' , 'ss_full_score' for ss in SUPERSENSES, 'ss_def_score' for ss in SUPERSENSES, 'ss_ex_score' for ss in SUPERSENSES) which contains the supersense predicted for each sense and the different scores from definition classifier, example classifier and their combination for each individual class

-	Using both wiktionary.tsv and wiktionary_examples.tsv, the script generates predictions (wiktionary_preds.tsv).
-It applies the classifier of definitions and the classifier of exemplar sentences, and combines it using a weighted sum of scores.
-The classifiers are downloaded from a url and stored locally to $OUT/models
+	The script applies the classifier of definitions and the classifier of exemplar sentences to each sense of the extracted wiktionary, and combines them using a weighted sum of scores.
+The state_dict parameters of the classifiers are downloaded from a url.

 - **Step 4: Enrich Wiktionary Data**

 	**script**: enrich_wiktionary.py

-	**input**:
+	**input**: wikitionary.tsv and wiktionary_preds.tsv

-	**output**:
+	**output**: tsv file that uses the predictions and class scores for each sense in wiktionary_preds.tsv to enrich with this information the wiktionary tsv file wiktionary.tsv and get the final produced resource enriched_wiktionary.tsv (columns - 'sense_id', 'entry_id', 'lemma', 'supersense', 'hypersense', 'labels', 'definition', 'example_i' for i between 1 and 24,'pred' , 'ss_full_score' for ss in SUPERSENSES, 'ss_def_score' for ss in SUPERSENSES, 'ss_ex_score' for ss in SUPERSENSES)

 	Finally, the script enriches the Wiktionary data by combining wiktionary.tsv and wiktionary_preds.tsv.
-This step enhances the dataset with additional semantic information, creating enriched_wiktionary.tsv.
+This step enhances the extracted resource from wiktionary with additional semantic information for each sense (supersenses, hypersenses, class scores), creating enriched_wiktionary.tsv.

 ## 2. Training models